 The furious seas of February

-a month to remember the SAS President Kruger and the SS Mendi
+A month to remember the SS Mendi, HMSAS Southern Floe and SAS President Kruger

 The South African Legion – United Kingdom branch conducted a parade at the Portsmouth Naval Memorial located in Southsea Portsmouth on the 24th February 2013.